joshpickett/EdgeTaxAI/assets/logo/README.md

-# EdgeTaxAI Logo Package
+EdgeTaxAI Logo Package

 This directory contains the official EdgeTaxAI logo assets and usage guidelines.

-## Directory Structure
+Directory Structure

-## Logo Variations
-1. Primary Horizontal (Default)
-2. Primary Vertical (Stacked)
-3. Icon Only
+/horizontal/: Horizontal logo variations

+/vertical/: Vertical logo variations

+/icon/: Icon-only logos

-4. Monochrome
+/monochrome/: Monochrome logo variations

-5. Reversed (for dark backgrounds)
+/reversed/: Reversed logo for dark backgrounds

+Logo Variations

+Primary Horizontal (Default): Full logo with text and icon in a horizontal arrangement.

+Primary Vertical (Stacked): Full logo with text and icon stacked vertically.

+Icon Only: Logo icon without accompanying text.

+Monochrome: Single-color logo variations for high contrast needs.

+Reversed: Light-colored logo for use on dark backgrounds.

-## Color Specifications
+Color Specifications

+Teal: #21CEBA

+Turquoise Gradient: From #2ECD70 to #86DE94

+White: #FFFFFF

+Black: #000000

+Light Grey: #F8F8F8

-## Minimum Size Requirements
+Minimum Size Requirements

+Horizontal Logo: 100px width

+Vertical Logo: 80px width

+Icon Only: 50px width

-## Clear Space
+Clear Space

 Maintain clear space equal to the height of the "E" in "Edge" around all sides of the logo.

-## Usage Guidelines
+Usage Guidelines

-1. Do not modify the logo colors
+Do not modify the logo colors.

-2. Do not stretch or distort the logo
+Do not stretch or distort the logo.

-3. Do not add effects (shadows, gradients, etc.)
+Do not add effects (shadows, gradients, etc.).

-4. Do not rotate the logo
+Do not rotate the logo.

-5. Ensure adequate contrast with background
+Ensure adequate contrast with the background.

-6. Maintain minimum clear space
+Maintain minimum clear space.

-## File Formats
+File Formats

+SVG: For scalable vector usage.

+PNG: For web and digital use with transparency.

+JPG: For use on non-transparent backgrounds.

+EPS: For high-quality print and scalable design needs.